mgesteiro/escornabot-Brivoi-DIY/3D/README.md

 # Escornabot COVID19 - 3D models

-Updated models of the **Escornabot Brivoi-DIY** version to the last version of [FreeCAD](https://freecadweb.org) (v0.19), using exclusively the **Part-Design workbench** and including some minor changes to suit my own personal needs and issues (that may be useful to others too).
+Updated 3D models of the **Escornabot Brivoi-DIY** to the last version of [FreeCAD](https://freecadweb.org) (v0.19), using exclusively the **Part-Design workbench** and including some minor changes to suit my own personal needs and issues (explained below), that may be useful to others too.

 ![Escornabot](escornabot_full.png)

-* Now with full assembly file (for the [Assembly4 FreeCAD workbench](https://wiki.freecadweb.org/Assembly4_Workbench)): [escornabot.FCStd](escornabot.FCStd)
+* Now with a full assembly file (for the [Assembly4 FreeCAD workbench](https://wiki.freecadweb.org/Assembly4_Workbench)): **[escornabot.FCStd](escornabot.FCStd)**
 * Additional non printable 3D parts in the `parts` folder
 * STL files already generated and ready to use

 ### Battery bracket
-New v-shaped joint for the motor bracket.
-Added configuration params to better fit different battery holder dimesions.
+New v-shaped joint for the motor bracket (borrowed from [Xoan](https://github.com/xoan?tab=repositories&q=escornabot)).
+Added configuration params to better fit different battery holder dimensions as I've found important differences.
 ![battery-bracket](battery-bracket.png)

 ### Motor bracket
-Update connection joint to the battery bracket: easier, simpler and more robust.
+Updated connection joint to the battery bracket: easier, simpler and more robust.
+Additional support for the stepper motor tabs.
 ![motor-bracket](motor-bracket.png)

 ### Keypad holder